Galway, Connemara, Aran Islands, Dingle,

 Today our tour continues to the Rebel County of Cork.
 We’ll drive through the scenic mountainous region that surrounds the county.
 Visit famous Blarney Castle and Village.
 Kiss the Blarney Stone and receive the “gift of the gab”, a talent for eloquence the Irish famously possesses.
 After visiting the castle and grounds enjoy Blarney Woollen Mills shop.
 After a panoramic tour of Cork City, we’ll stroll through the English Market on Grand Parade.
 This Victorian indoor market, a hive of activity to awaken the senses. has survived since the 18th Century.
 Delicacies both local and exotic can be seen, and you’ll will experience the unique local fare that is traditional to Cork.
 Dinner, folk dancing, and overnight at Rochestown Park Hotel, Douglas, Cork.

 Day 11: Tuesday, August 15: Dublin

 Morning drive to Dublin via Glendalough in Co.
 Wicklow to see the National Park and the monastic ruins.
-Beautful Glendalough means the valley of the two lakes in English.
+Beautiful Glendalough means the valley of the two lakes in English.
 The early history of the East Coast of Ireland is heavily influenced by Viking invasions and the Glendalough round tower gives insight into the defenses used by the monks and locals.
 Evening: dinner and performance of The Merry Ploughboy.
 Overnight at Clayton Hotel Cardiff Lane in Dublin.